iic-jku/osic-multitool/README.md

 This repo contains various tools and examples for **Open-Source IC (OSIC) Design**.
 At this point, only the open-source PDK [SKY130](https://github.com/google/skywater-pdk) from **SkyWater Technologies** and **Google** is supported.

-This flow is using for the digital components
+This flow is used for the digital components
 * [OpenLane/OpenROAD](https://github.com/The-OpenROAD-Project/OpenLane) for the digital RTL2GDS flow,
 * [Icarus Verilog](http://iverilog.icarus.com) and [Verilator](https://www.veripool.org/verilator/) for linting and digital simulation, and
 * [GTKWave](http://gtkwave.sourceforge.net) for digital waveform viewing.